anshuldante/ai-ds-ml-Theory/machine-learning-and-ai-foundations-classification-modeling/readme.md

   * Deep learning is a special kind of neural network.
   * We will discuss multilayer perceptrons
   * Black box technique
-  * All inputs are used - input screening is often helpful
+  * All inputs are used - input screening (analyzing variables for importance) is often helpful
   * Backward propagation
   * Titanic usecase: age, passenger class, embarked and sex.
   * ![Sample neural network](images/neural_net_sample.png)